The History Of Our School

 The 'old school' was built in 1914, on a site adjacent to the A274, almost completely surrounded by orchards.
 The children, aged 5 to 14 years, were catered for in 5 classrooms.
 A wooden partition separated two of these rooms which could be opened to create one larger room/hall.
 Remnants of the partition can still be seen at the back of the current Year 5 classroom.
 The present toilet block next to year 6 formed the fifth classroom.

-In the 1950s the two classrooms, now classes 3 & 4, were constructed, closely followed by the dining hall, kitchens, and assembly hall.
+In the 1950s the two classrooms, now Years 3 and 4, were constructed, closely followed by the dining hall, kitchens, and assembly hall.
 The brick shelter and an old wooden canteen/kitchen had to be demolished for these new buildings.

 In September 2007 the school was granted planning permission to renovate the remaining Air Raid Warden Post into a family/community room.
-The room provides a permanent home for our breakfast club.
+The room provides a permanent home for our wraparound service.